 “A lot of times dogs will get better with conservative measures at home,” explains Hammer.
 “Sometimes it can be a bland diet that helps, but if your pet is not eating or drinking, this can be another warning sign that something is wrong.”
 Hammer warns that if your pet is not drinking anything, don’t wait 24 hours to see improvements, especially if you notice other symptoms of lethargy.
 Just call your vet.

 Talking to your dog sitter

-If you're worried about the state of your dog's GI tract and health, talk to your dog sitter or dog walker.
-Make sure he or she keeps track of everything your dog is ingesting, whether it's the food given to the dog directly or a piece of pizza he found on the sidewalk.
+If you’re worried about the state of your dog’s GI tract and health, talk to your dog sitter or dog walker.
+Make sure they keep track of everything your dog is ingesting, whether it’s the food given to the dog directly or a piece of pizza found on the sidewalk.

-You're not with your dog all day and can't tell if she's been straining to poop and just getting mucus, but your pet sitter probably can.
-Tell your pet sitter or dog walker your concerns and make sure he or she watches your dog closely during the time with your pet.
+If you’re not with your dog all day, you may not notice they’ve been straining to poop and just getting mucus, but your pet sitter probably can.
+Tell your pet sitter or dog walker your concerns and make sure they watch your dog closely during the time with your pet.
 With these precautions, soon your only poo concern will be scooping it off the ground.